lukasz-wiecaszek/ramindex/README.md

 ## TESTS
 Cortex A72 is present on Raspberry Pi 4 boards.
 Thus we may perform some tests using that popular platform.
-You may for example grab some memory content using `\dev\mem` device file.
+You may for example grab some system memory content using `\dev\mem` device file.
-Because kernel code occupies addresses from 0x00210000 till 0x0136ffff and kernel data from 0x01840000 till 0x01b7ffff,
+In my configuration kernel code occupies addresses from 0x00210000 till 0x0136ffff and kernel data from 0x01840000 till 0x01b7ffff.

 ```
 $ sudo cat /proc/iomem